zhangyaoyuan/Housing-Price-and-Salary/README.md

 ### Group Project : PkuJava31

-####Project name: housing price and salary in major cities
+Project name: housing price and salary in major cities

 Project content: during the conception stage of the crawler project, we hope to analyze the housing price and salary data that are most concerned by people, so as to provide programmers with a better choice.
 The data for our team's crawler project are: housing prices and wages in each city.

 Project architecture and technologies involved:
-...1.
+&ensp;1.
 Grab web links through jsoup
 ...2.
 Fetch web page data through jsoup
 ...3.
 Analyze the data and get the results by Python